CMU-SAFARI/SimplePIM/README.md

 $ git clone https://github.com/CMU-SAFARI/SimplePIM.git
 $ cd SimplePIM
 ```

+## Repository Structure

+## APIs
+SimplePIM provides three APIs to the users.
+The management interface is under SimplePIM/lib/management/.
+The management interface code sets up the UPMEM hardware, records and manages information about the PIM arrays.
+The communication interface under SimplePIM/lib/communication/ contains code for PIM-to-PIM and host-PIM communication operators (gather, scatter, broadcast, allreduce, and allgather).
+Finally, the processing interface under SimplePIM/lib/processing/ contains the UPMEM implementation of array map, array zip and array reduction.
+Many workloads like histogram, kmeans and vector addition can be abstracted as a combination of the communication and processing operators.

+SimplePIM/lib/ contains other files that are helper functions for the ease of framework development.

 ## Running SimplePIM
 Each benchmark folder includes Makefiles to run the experiments: